achimklittich/WindowTrees/README.md

 WindowTrees provides several optional arguments to be adaptable to the specific purpose of different analyses.
 Beside the already mentioned N-threshold those are the possibility to specify gaps or overlaps between the windows (-lw) and a binary mode in RAxML (BINGAMMA) to only use transversions (--binary).
 For the latter the fasta files must be non-binary.
 WindowTrees will do the transformation.
 This can be especially useful when working with ancient DNA data.

-The outout trees can be used for various analyses like ABBA BABA statistics/D stats other gene flow analyses.
-Examples for its usage are Hempel et al. (20xx), where the tool in its current form was first applied or Barlow et al. (2018).
+The output trees can be used for various analyses like determining the direction of gene flow.
+Examples for its usage are Hempel et al. (2022), where the tool in its current form was first applied or Barlow et al. (2018), where the idea has first been applied.
 It also gives a good estimate on the possible topologies found in the sequences.

 ---